M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: Introduction

-We perform quantitative evaluation, qualitative analysis, as well as a human perception user study to evaluate our method.
-It shows that our \ours outperforms previous state-of-the-art StereoCrafter and SVG, obtaining an average rank of 1.43 / 4.0 in the user study, while being~$6\times$ and $600\times$ faster than StereoCrafter and SVG respectively.
+We perform quantitative evaluation, qualitative analysis, as well as a human perception user studies to evaluate our method.
+It shows that our \ours outperforms previous state-of-the-art StereoCrafter and SVG, being ranked best $2.6\times$ more often than StereoCrafter and $4.75\times$ more often than SVG, while running $6\times$ and $600\times$ faster, respectively.